Pixie006/Avatar-Generation-from-Real-Images-using-Deep-Learning/READMe.md

 ## How it Works

-* **Data Collection**: We start by collecting a dataset of real photographs of individuals.
+* **Data Collection**: I started by collecting a dataset of real photographs of individuals.
 This dataset should be diverse, containing images of people with different facial expressions, poses, and lighting conditions.

 * **Data Preprocessing**: The collected images are preprocessed to ensure they are in a suitable format for training our deep learning model.
 This may involve resizing, cropping, and normalizing the images.